 Also, the CEO of the company is Anthony Busti, MD, PharmD.
 He's a doctor, a pharmacist, and a nurse.
 He helped bring us one of my favorite study tools of all time: "Antineoplastic Man" (image is linked in that post), and he also created the awesome literature database EBM Consult.
 The dude's pretty much a rockstar.

 Anyway, if you read my above paragraph on RxPrep, you'll know that I haven't personally used High-Yield Med Reviews to study for the NAPLEX.
-But, I am currently using their BCOP study program (and in particular their stats review) and I can say with certainty that the material is solid.
+But, I have used their BCOP study program (and in particular their stats review) and it's good stuff.
+The stats review in particular is top notch.
 I'm confident you'll do quite well on the NAPLEX if you prepare using this program.

 Other NAPLEX Review Programs